indidginus/protocol-buddy-mobile-info/README.md

 ### Core Features (Free Tier)

-- Browse 60+ health protocols across multiple categories
+- Browse extensive library of protocols across multiple categories
 - View 3 protocol details for free (with full dosage information)
 - Search and filter protocols by category
 - Read in-depth guides, each cross-linked to its related protocol